-Division 1 means that the hazardous vapors are frequently present.
+Division 1 means that hazardous vapors are frequently present.

 Division 2 means that the hazardous condition infrequently occurs (such as in an emergency).

 Many industrial facilities have classified their plant areas as Div.
-2. This has been done primarily for two reasons:
+2, which has been done primarily for two reasons:

 Determine the Classification of Your Thermal Flow Mass Meter

-A Division 1 area requires the use of an explosion proof enclosure to contain any explosion while a Division 2 device requires a circuit that will not ignite the vapor/air mixture under normal operating conditions.
-Some of the leading thermal mass flow meter manufacturers are only categorized Class 1 Division 1, unlike the Sage Prime® which has a Division 2 rating.
+A Division 1 area requires the use of an explosion-proof enclosure to contain any explosion.
+In contrast, a Division 2 device requires a circuit that will not ignite the vapor/air mixture under normal operating conditions.
+Some of the leading thermal mass flow meter manufacturers are only categorized Class 1 Division 1, unlike the Sage Prime®, which has a Division 2 rating.

 Division 1 Device Increases Installation Costs

-According to the National Electric Code Section 500.8(B) (2), explosion proof instruments rated for Class 1 Division 1 can be used in Division 2 areas; however, the device must be installed in accordance with Division 1 requirements.
+According to the National Electric Code Section 500.8(B) (2), explosion-proof instruments rated for Class 1 Division 1 can be used in Division 2 areas; however, the device must be installed following Division 1 requirements.
 This means that the conduit seals and rigid conduit will need to be installed up to the seal.
-This can significantly increase the installation cost, and it is likely that many customers do not consider this until installation time.
+Doing so can significantly increase the installation cost, and, likely, many customers do not consider this until installation time.